Sir Thomas Palmer, 4th Baronet, of Wingham

 Sir Thomas Palmer, 4th Baronet, of Wingham (5 July 1682 – 8 November 1723) was a British landowner and Whig politician who sat in the House of Commons between 1708 and 1723.

 Early life

 Palmer was the eldest son of Herbert Palmer of Wingham, Kent and his wife Dorothy Pincheon, daughter of John Pincheon of Writtle, Essex, and was baptized on 5 July 1682.
+His grandfather was Sir Thomas Palmer, 2nd Baronet.

 He was educated at Canterbury School and Sutton School, Kent and was admitted at Caius College, Cambridge in 1699.

+Marriage

 On 18 November 1700, he married Elizabeth Marsham, daughter of Sir Robert Marsham, 4th Baronet.
 He succeeded to the baronetcy on the death of his uncle Sir Henry Palmer, 3rd Baronet on 19 September 1706.

 Career

 Palmer was returned as a Whig Member of Parliament (MP) for Kent at the 1708 British general election at the top of the poll.
 He voted for the naturalization of the Palatines in 1709.
 On 9 December 1709 he was named to the drafting committee for the Riverhill–Tunbridge Wells road bill, and acted as teller for an electoral dispute and for the second reading of the place bill.
 He voted for the impeachment of Dr Sacheverell.
 At the 1710 British general election he was defeated and chose not to stand at the 1713 British general election.

 Palmer was much affected by death of his wife in July 1714 and kept company with his brother-in-law Sir Robert Marsham who supported his campaign at the 1715 British general election at Rochester.
 He was returned there unopposed as Whig MP on the Admiralty interest.
 He consistently supported the Administration, and was rewarded with a place on the commission investigating the army debts at a salary of £500 p.a.
 He spoke for the repeal of the Occasional Conformity and Schism Acts on 7 January 1719.
 At the 1722 British general election he was returned again for Rochester in a contest.